-If you have arrived at this website after searching for “how to be cool on Facebook” — an act that is ridiculously devoid of credibility — then you have a problem.
+If you have arrived at this website searching for “how to be cool on Facebook” — an act that is in itself ridiculously devoid of credibility — then you have a problem.

-Firstly, trying to be cool is the antithesis of coolness.
-Secondly, the very concept of coolness is inherently flawed.
-Thirdly, Facebook isn’t cool, whatever that means.
+First, trying to be cool is the antithesis of coolness.
+Second, the very concept of coolness is inherently flawed.
+Third, Facebook isn’t cool anyway, whichever way you look at it.
+Shouldn’t you be on Instagram or some other social sharing bullshit by now?

 No, I Do Not Have Anything Better to Do